cunningham-lab/neurocaas/docs/source/user/cli.rst

 Interoperability
 ----------------

-The website interface to NeuroCAAS and the CLI (as well as any other cloud storage browser) are interoperable- you can start a job with the web inteface, and download result via the CLI, or upload data via the CLI and run jobs with the browser.
+The website interface to NeuroCAAS and the CLI (as well as any other cloud storage browser) are interoperable- you can start a job with the web interface, and download result via the CLI, or upload data via the CLI and run jobs with the browser.

 Installation
 ------------